 - Identify dependencies and foster cross-ART coordination

 - Provide the opportunity for just the right amount of solution-level architecture and user experience guidance (see the article, Lean UX)

 - Match solution demand to ART capacities

 Another benefit is team building across the Solution Train, which helps create the social fabric necessary to achieve high performance.
 Also, as planning is based on known velocities, the post-PI planning event is a critical step in continuously assessing and removing Work in Process (WIP).

 Inputs and Outputs

 - Solution stakeholders, including Solution Train Engineer (STE), Solution Management, Solution Architect/Engineering, solution System Team, and Release Management

 - Representatives from all the ARTs and suppliers, usually Release Train Engineers (RTEs), Product Management, System Architect/Engineering, Customers, and other primary stakeholders

 Outputs include three primary artifacts:

 - A set of aggregated specific, measurable, achievable, realistic, time-bound (SMART) PI objectives for the solution

-- A solution planning board, which highlights the capabilities, anticipated delivery dates, and any other relevant milestones for the solution
+- A solution planning board (shown below), which highlights the capabilities, anticipated delivery dates, and any other relevant milestones for the solution

 - A confidence vote (commitment) to the solution PI objectives

 This cadence based planning process guides delivery through the inevitable technical obstacles and twists and turns of the business and technology environment.

 Gain Context in the Solution Demo

 The solution demo is to the Solution Train, what the System Demo is to the ART.
-In this case, it’s a regular opportunity to evaluate the fully integrated solution.
+It is a regular opportunity to evaluate a fully integrated solution.
 Usually hosted by Solution Management, solution stakeholders typically attend.
-(This also includes Solution Management and the Solution Train Engineer.)
 The insights from the demo will inform these stakeholders of the current objective assessment of solution progress, performance, and potential fitness for use.
-While the timing of the solution demo will vary based on solution context, it provides critical objective inputs for the pre- and post-PI planning events.
+While the timing of the solution demo will vary based on the solution context, it provides critical objective inputs for the pre- and post-PI planning events.